gnea/grbl/doc/markdown/realtime_cmds.md

   - If already in a suspend state or HOLD, the DOOR state supersedes it.
   - If the parking compile-time option is enabled, Grbl will park the spindle to a specified location.
   - Command executes when Grbl is in an IDLE, HOLD, RUN, HOMING, or JOG state.
 It is otherwise ignored.
+  - If jogging, a safety door will cancel the jog and all queued motions in the planner buffer.
+When the safety door is closed and resumed, Grbl will return to an IDLE state.
   - An input pin is available to connect a button or switch, if enabled with a compile-time option.
   - Some builds of Grbl v0.9 used the `@` character for this command, but it was undocumented.
 Moved to extended-ASCII to prevent accidental commanding.

+- `0x85` : Jog Cancel

+  - Immediately cancels the current jog state by a feed hold and automatically flushing any remaining jog commands in the buffer.
+  - Command is ignored, if not in a JOG state or if jog cancel is already invoked and in-process.
+  - Grbl will return to the IDLE state or the DOOR state, if the safety door was detected as ajar during the cancel.

 - Feed Overrides